sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Choose an existing list or create a new list to add the contacts to.
 1. Upload your file by dragging it into or clicking the CSV upload area.
 1. Once the CSV has populated, click **Next: Review CSV Upload**.
 1. Check the populated data.
 Only the **Email** field is required to complete the upload.
-Skipped column headers will not be uploaded and will not appear as custom fields within an individual contact's profile.
+Skipped column headers are not uploaded and do not appear as custom fields within an individual contact's profile.
 1. Select **Skip Column** to omit data from the contacts list.
 1. Click **Save Contacts**.